-Listing new features of RHEL7.
-These 7 new features making RHEL7 stand out from its all predecessor.
+Listing new features in RHEL7.
+These 7 new features making RHEL7 stand out from its predecessor.

 Its been a while RHEL7 is launched and nicely accommodated in Linux world by now.
-Whats new in RHEL7?
-What is difference between RHEL7 and its precedence versions? these kind of questions are flowing through interviews these days.
+What’s new in RHEL7?
+What is the difference between RHEL7 and its precedence versions? these kinds of questions are flowing through interviews these days.
 So thought of jotting them down.
 In this post I will quickly walk through some new key features launched in RHEL7 by Red Hat.

 What’s new in RHEL7?

-- Default file system is XFS.
-RHEL6 was launched with EXT4 as default file system.
+- The default file system is XFS.
+RHEL6 was launched with EXT4 as the default file system.
 XFS is a highly scalable, high-performance file system.
 XFS supports metadata journaling, which helps in quicker crash recovery.
-This means file system checks will take very less time.
+This means file system checks will take very little time.
 The XFS file system can be defragmented and extended while mounted.
-This makes it more admin friendly in production environment since it avoids downtime of file systems for activities.
+This makes it more admin friendly in a production environment since it avoids downtime of file systems for activities.
 Supports only 64 bit systems.

 - Run levels being called as targets.
-In RHEL7 run levels are called as targets.
-Default target (run-level) is defined in /etc/systemd/system/default.target.
+In RHEL7 run levels are called targets.
+Default target (run-level) is defined in

 - Fast boot.
 RHEL7 boots faster than its predecessors.
-This is achieved by simultaneously starting services which are not dependent on each other.
-In older versions, services used to start one after other.
-So if one service stuck or delays to start it subsequently delays following process and boot time.
+This is achieved by simultaneously starting services that are not dependent on each other.
+In older versions, services used to start one after another.
+So if one service stuck or delays to start it subsequently delays the following process and boot time.
 This hurdle is removed in RHEL7 allowing it to boot much faster.

 - New system service manager: systemd.
-Former init process is no more pid 1 or first process.
+The former init process is no more PID 1 or first process.
 Systemd is introduced which controls standard base init scripts.

 - Bigger filesystem limits.
-RHEL7 now supports filesystem size upto 500TB.
-This limit is also same for individual file.
-This is due to XFS file system on 64 bit machine.
-RHEL6 supports 16TB filesystem.
+RHEL7 now supports filesystem size up to 500TB.
+This limit is also the same for an individual file.
+This is due to the XFS file system on a 64-bit machine.
+RHEL6 supports the 16TB filesystem.

-These are key differences in new RHEL7 release. apart from this there are many new things added in RHEL7.
-Whole list is compiled by Red Hat here.
+These are key differences in the new RHEL7 release. apart from this there are many new things added in RHEL7.
+The whole list is compiled by Red Hat here.